ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 one of the following adapters:
 * History
 * SQL
 * InfluxDB

 ## Used device
 For this adapter the AVM Fritzbox is used.
 Here you can find informations about the Fritzbox https://avm.de/produkte/fritzbox/.
+The fritzbox services are used over the TR-064 protocol.

 ### Fritzbox conditions

-The used TR-064 interface to the fritzbox is described here: https://avm.de/service/schnittstellen/.
+The used TR-064 interface from the fritzbox is described here: https://avm.de/service/schnittstellen/.
 Following TR-064 functions are used:
 * GetSpecificHostEntry
 * X_AVM-DE_GetSpecificHostEntryByIP (supported from 2016-05-18) -> is used to read the status of a member via the IP address
 * GetHostNumberOfEntries
 * X_AVM-DE_GetHostListPath (support from 2017-01-09) -> is used for member configuration
 * GetSecurityPort
+* GetInfo

 By default, the TR-064 interface is not activated.
 However, this can easily be changed via the FritzBox web interface.
 To do this log in into your FritzBox and ensure that the expert view is activated.